What is the green revolution?

 High-yielding varieties:

-Through selective breeding, scientists created new crop types that were more tolerant to diseases, pests, and environmental challenges.
+Through selective breeding, scientists created new crop types more tolerant to diseases, pests, and environmental challenges.
 Compared to conventional kinds, these high-yielding cultivars dramatically increased crop yields.

 Irrigation:

-The development of more effective irrigation techniques, such as canals and tube wells, allowed farmers to adequately irrigate their crops even in regions with little rainfall.
+Developing more effective irrigation techniques, such as canals and tube wells, allowed farmers to irrigate their crops even in regions with adequate rainfall.

 Synthetic fertilizers: